Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Introduction

-In this paper, we propose a damped automatic learning rate strategy, derived by applying K-FAC's damping and learning rate selection techniques to Adam.
-The result is an efficient, scalable algorithm which competes strongly with commonly-used optimisers, but which is substantially more robust to its few remaining hyperparameters.
-After a review of related work in Section~\ref{sec:RelatedWork}, we present the development of our algorithm in Section~\ref{sec:AdamQLR}.
+In this paper, we study a damped automatic learning rate strategy, derived by applying K-FAC's damping and learning rate selection techniques to Adam.
+The resulting algorithm --- an optimiser whose default hyperparameters compare favourably with tuned baselines --- allows us to investigate the impact of K-FAC's heuristics.
+After reviewing related work in Section~\ref{sec:RelatedWork}, we present our study algorithm in Section~\ref{sec:AdamQLR}.
 We then justify our claims by experiment in Section~\ref{sec:Experiments} before Section~\ref{sec:Conclusion} concludes.
-Our main contributions are as follows: \begin{itemize} \item To our knowledge, we present the first use of damping and second-order approximations to select learning rates in Adam \item We propose a variation of damping based on Adam's internal curvature estimates which, when applied to Adam's update proposals, outperforms classical damping from e.g.\ K-FAC \item We show our method competes with methods using tuned learning rates, while exhibiting robustness to hyperparameters \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We argue K-FAC's adaptive heuristics are of variable general empirical effectiveness \item We present a novel use of damped, second-order approximate learning rate selection in Adam \item We show our untuned study method often performs similarly to methods using tuned hyperparameters, exhibiting robustness to hyperparameters \end{itemize}